anishkasam/cse15l-lab-reports/report3.md

 written_2//travel_guides/berlitz2/Cuba-WhereToGo.txt:182:A tortuous side road 12 km (7 miles) east along the coast ascends the mountains to La Gran Piedra (Big Stone), where you can climb on foot for a bird’s-eye view of eastern Cuba.
 About 2 km (about a mile) beyond, a passable dirt track leads to Museo La Isabelica, a 19th-century coffee-plantation finca (country house) with a workshop, original furniture, and a concrete garden where coffee beans were once laid out to dry.
 ```

 This command recursively searches the given directory for the phrase "coffee beans".
 It iterates through all of the files and returns the file, the line number where the phrase is, and the line itself.
 This command is useful if you want to not only find the files where the phrase occurs, but also where in the file that phrase occurs.
+For example, when searching for which files contain a certain term, if the files are really large, it would be useful to know where in the file that the phrase occurs so that you can easily find the information you need.

 ### grep -c